-As mentioned in the introduction, we are going to be using the
+As mentioned in the introduction, we will be using the

 sort method.
-At the end we will have all items in a randomized order.
+In the end, we will have all items in a randomized order.

 This method, without any parameters, will sort an array in a natural way like 123 and abc.

 const charArray = ['d', 'f', 'a', 'c', 'b', 'e'];

 const numArray = [1, 5, 3, 2, 4];

 As you can see, the Arrays get normalized sorted.
 But we can also pass a specific argument that we are going to use to randomize the array sorting.